sbhrwl/aws/1.Basics/1.Fundamentals/9.Storage/S3Advance/README.md

 ## 2. Provisioned capacity
 - Ensures that your retrieval capacity for expedited retrievals is available when you need it.
 - Each unit of capacity provides that at least three expedited retrievals can be performed every five minutes and provides up to 150 MB/s of retrieval throughput.
-- You should purchase provisioned retrieval capacity if your workload requires highly reliable and predictable access to a subset of your data in minutes.
+- You should purchase provisioned retrieval capacity if your workload requires highly reliable and predictable access to a subset of your data in minutes
 - Without provisioned capacity Expedited retrievals are accepted, except for rare situations of unusually high demand.
 - However, if you require access to Expedited retrievals under all circumstances, you must purchase provisioned retrieval capacity.
 <img src="images/4.png">

 <img src="images/5.png">

 # S3 Performance
 ## 1. Baseline Performance
 - Baseline: 3500 PUTand 5500 GET requests per second per prefix in a bucket
 -  KMS might limit performance, limits of KMS:
 Based on region it varies from 5.5k, 10k or 30k requests per second"
 ## 2. Upload
 - Multipart Upload: Uses Parallel Uploads (Object size > 5GB)
+- **S3 Transfer Acceleration**
-- S3 Transfer Acceleration: Transfer/Upload file via PUBLIC INTERNET to Edge Location, Edge Location will upload file S3 bucket via PRIVATE and FAST AWS internal Network
+  - Transfer/Upload file via PUBLIC INTERNET to Edge Location, Edge Location will upload file S3 bucket via PRIVATE and FAST AWS internal Network
 ## 3. Download
 - Byte Range Fetch and Parallel Requests: Improves Parallelized GETS by requesting specific BYTE RANGES
 -  S3 Select / Galicier Select:
 Retrieve LESS data by using SQL (SERVER SIDE FILTERING)"